 Most of Transition Network’s work is funded by grants from Charitable Trusts and Foundations, or by donations.
 We also generate some income from books, films, events, training and fees for talks and presentations.
 We are very grateful indeed for the vision and generosity of the following funders:

-- Our largest funder, a Foundation who wish to remain anonymous, to whom we are incredibly grateful for enabling us to support and stimulate a wealth of work around the world.
-They have again been visionary in agreeing a new three-year grant programme from 2018, to nurture collaboration, amplify and support Transition internationally.
+- Our main international funder, a Foundation that wishes to remain anonymous, to whom we are incredibly grateful for enabling us to support and stimulate a wealth of work around the world.

-- KR Foundation for very significant grants to Transition Network and the Transition Hubs group to start the Municipalities in Transition project, and again to take this project to a next stage of scaling up, out and deep.
-KR Foundation are also funding work in 2019-2020 to convene practitioners and experts to share and find new ways to support the municipal level response to climate and ecological crises.
+- KR Foundation for very significant grants for Transition Network and the Transition Hubs group to start the Municipalities in Transition project, and again to take this project to the next stage of scaling up, out and deep.

 We would also like to honour previous support from funders and donors who have ensured that Transition Network could continue and develop our work: